Updated: April 22, 2026

 What is the age of consent for sexual activity in Maine?

-The age of consent for any sexual activity (heterosexual or homosexual) is 16 years-old in Maine.
+The age of consent for sexual activity in Maine, heterosexual or homosexual, is 16 years old in Maine.

 This law is predominantly designed to protect children from being exploited sexually by adults over the age of 21.

 Within the laws, there are provisions for people to legally consent to sex with another person of a similar age even if they are aged 14 or 15.
-This is sometimes known as the “Romeo and Juliet” law and it states that if a person is less than five years older than a sexual partner aged 14 or 15, consensual sexual activity is lawful.
+This is sometimes known as the “Romeo and Juliet” law, which means that if a person is less than five years older than a sexual partner aged 14 or 15, consensual sexual activity is lawful.

 So, a 19-year-old boy male engaging in consensual sexual activity with a 15-year-old girl is not liable for prosecution.

-Is there a close-in-age exemption in Maine’s age of consent law?
+Is there a “close-in-age” exemption to age of consent in Maine?

 However, it’s crucial to note that this exemption has specific limitations and does not provide a blanket defense for all situations involving minors and sexual activity.
 It is essential to consult with a qualified attorney to understand the details and applications of Maine’s close-in-age exemption accurately.